 In 1997, a $165 million project was launched by Groupe Forrest International in partnership with the Gécamines and the American company OMG: the Société pour le Traitement du Terril de Lubumbashi (company for processing the Lubumbashi slagheap (STL).
 The project involves using a pyro-metallurgical process to treat a third of the volume of the Lubumbashi slag heap.
 Thanks to state-of-the-art technology, STL treats this slag and produces an alloy containing cobalt and copper.
 Its annual production capacity is around 5,000 tonnes of cobalt and 3,000 tonnes of copper per year.
-In 2018, Groupe Forrest International and Gécamines concluded a non-judicial agreement which provides for the transfer of ownership of the plant to Gécamines and payment, by it, of compensation to GTL (Groupement du Terril de Lubumbashi (grouping of the Lubumbashi slag heap), of which the Group is now the sole shareholder.
+In 2018, Groupe Forrest International and Gécamines concluded a non-judicial agreement which provides for the transfer of ownership of the plant to Gécamines and payment, by it, of compensation to GTL (Groupement du Terril de Lubumbashi (grouping of the Lubumbashi slag heap).
+Since 2018, the Forrest Group is no longer active in the mining sector.

 Diversification of activities

 Rather than simply consolidating its traditional activities, the Group is pursuing a diversification strategy, both sectoral and geographical.
 In the aviation field, Groupe Forrest International, in partnership with Brussels Airlines, launched a regional aviation company, Korongo Airlines, based in Lubumbashi.
 The latter operates in Africa, although complies with the safety criteria which apply in the European Union and issued by the International Civil Aviation Organization (ICAO).
 In 2015, Korongo stopped its activities.